akeneo/pim-community-dev/UPGRADE-1.5.md

 │   └── Component
 │       ├── Analytics               Data collector interfaces to aggregate statistics │       ├── Batch                   New (introduced v1.5) Batch domain interfaces and classes (extracted from previous BatchBundle version)
+│       ├── Buffer                  New (introduced v1.5) Buffer domain interfaces and classes (extracted from previous BatchBundle version)
 │       ├── Classification          Generic classes for classification trees (implemented by product categories and asset categories) and tags
-│       ├── Console                 Utility classes to execute commands │       ├── FileStorage             Business interfaces and classes to handle files storage with filesystem abstraction │       └── StorageUtils            Business interfaces and classes to abstract storage access (remover, saver, updater, repositories, etc)
+│       ├── Console                 Utility classes to execute commands │       ├── FileStorage             Business interfaces and classes to handle files storage with filesystem abstraction │       ├── Localization            New (introduced v1.5) Localization domain interfaces and classes │       ├── StorageUtils            Business interfaces and classes to abstract storage access (remover, saver, updater, repositories, etc)
-├── Oro
+│       └── Versioning              New (introduced v1.5) Versioning domain interfaces and classes ├── Oro
 │   └── Bundle
-│       ├── AsseticBundle           CSS assets management, assets can be distributed across several bundles │       ├── ConfigBundle            Application configuration, other bundles can declare their own configurations │       ├── DataGridBundle          Generic interfaces and classes to implement Datagrid │       ├── RequireJSBundle         Generates a require.js config file for a project, minify and merge all JS-file into one resources
+│       ├── AsseticBundle           CSS assets management, assets can be distributed across several bundles │       ├── ConfigBundle            Application configuration, other bundles can declare their own configurations │       ├── DataGridBundle          Generic interfaces and classes to implement Datagrid │       ├── FilterBundle            Generic interfaces and classes to implement Datagrid filters │       ├── FormBundle              Form utils
+│       ├── RequireJSBundle         Generates a require.js config file for a project, minify and merge all JS-file into one resources
 │       └── SecurityBundle          Advanced ACL management
 └── Pim